aekimx/aekimx/README.md

 🌼 When I'm not coding, I'm spending time with my puppy or trying out new restaurants.

-💃🏻 I would love a position with a supportive and collaborative team culture and the opportunity to work on challenging projects.
+💃🏻 I would love to work on a supportive team with a collaborative culture and the opportunity to work on challenging projects.

 👩‍💻 Please take a look at my pinned projects!